Tensor invariants for classical groups revisited: Classical invariant theory and standard monomials

-Throughout the paper, we let $\GL(V)$ denote the \emph{general linear group} of invertible linear operators on a finite-dimensional vector space $V$ over a field $\C$ of characteristic zero.
+Throughout the paper, we let $\GL(V)$ denote the \emph{general linear group} of invertible linear operators on a finite-dimensional vector space $V$ over a field $\C$ of characteristic 0.
 If $V$ is equipped with a nondegenerate symmetric bilinear form $b$, then we write $\O(V) \subset \GL(V)$ to denote the \emph{orthogonal group} preserving $b$.
 If the form is instead a nondegenerate skew-symmetric bilinear form $\omega$, then we write $\Sp(V) \subset \GL(V)$ to denote the \emph{symplectic group} preserving $\omega$.
-When $G = \O(V)$ or $\Sp(V)$, this bilinear form induces a canonical $G$-module isomorphism $V \cong V^*$, and for this reason we will not distinguish between $V$ and $V^*$ when considering these groups.
+When $G = \O(V)$ or $\Sp(V)$, this bilinear form induces a canonical $G$-module isomorphism $V \cong V^*$, and for this reason we will not distinguish between $V$ and its dual space $V^*$ when considering these groups.
 The \emph{special linear group} $\SL(V) \subset \GL(V)$ and \emph{special orthogonal group} $\SO(V) \subset \O(V)$ are the subgroups consisting of operators with determinant 1.
-We use $V^m$ or $V^{*m}$ to denote the direct sum of $m$ copies of $V$ or its dual space $V^*$, respectively.
-We write $\mathbb{N} \coloneqq \mathbb{Z}_{\geq 0}$, and $[m] \coloneqq \{1, \ldots, m\}$.
+Collectively, the five families described above are known as the \emph{classical groups}.
+Throughout the paper, we use the parameter $n$ to denote the dimension of $V$, except in the case $G = \Sp(V)$, where we put $\dim V = 2n$.